Jenolan Caves are one of our favourite attractions in the Blue Mountains. The caves you can visit are truly spectacular. Magical!

 - The caves are 340 million years old!

-- They have discovered more than 400 caves at Jenolan since 1930.
+- More than 400 caves have been discovered at Jenolan since 1930.

 Address: Jenolan Caves Road, Jenolan Caves, NSW Australia